 Your professor's lectures and discussions will not just be a repeat of what is in the text.
 Professors expect that you are reading the material, and the lectures may highlight some concepts, but may also introduce additional concepts.
 DO NOT EXPECT TO BE TESTED ONLY ON WHAT WAS LECTURED.
 CONTENT IN READING ASSIGNMENTS ARE PART OF THE KNOWLEDGE THAT MAY BE EVALUATED.

-Support with technology
+Support with technology.

-Contact Sandi Patton, Director of Disability services if you have need for supportive technology such as Read and Write for Windows.
+Contact the Disability Resource Center for services if you have need for supportive technology such as Read and Write for Windows.
+For more information: https://nevadastate.edu/academics/disability-resource-center/